Workshops and Courses

 Collaborate with us

-Each year we welcome new categories to the eChallenge and you could even have naming rights over your very own eChallenge category, both here and in France.
+Each year we welcome new sponsorship and partners to the eChallenge and you could even have naming rights over your very own eChallenge prize.
 Our mentors help inspire and direct our eChallenge participants and we are always on the lookout for new mentors.

-If you would like to join the Australian eChallenge as a sponsor or mentor, we welcome a conversation with you.
+If you would like to join the Australian eChallenge as a sponsor, partner or mentor, we welcome a conversation with you.